drshahizan/software-engineering/project/project/sec01/curiousity/project.md

 - Gantt Chart

 ### Requirement collection
-1. Meeting with JKM KTDI (Hanie Azyuni binti Mazle)
+<b> 1.
+Meeting with JKM KTDI (Hanie Azyuni binti Mazle) </b>
 On 8 p.m. of 3 May 2023, we had a meeting we Hanie at M01, KTDI to discuss about the requirements, wants, and needs of JKM KTDI in doing their pre, during, and post event preparation.

 #### Outcome:
 Problems:
--Laborious process of seeking approval from multiple parties through paperwork.
+- Laborious process of seeking approval from multiple parties through paperwork.
 - Management of works between members

 Solutions: